imvbh/SnakeGame/README.md

 # A Simple Snake Game

-This is a classic snake game with different difficulty levels where you control a snake to collect food and grow while avoiding collisions with the game boundaries and yourself.
+This is a classic snake game with different difficulty levels where you control a snake to collect food and grow while avoiding or NOT avoiding collisions with the game boundaries and yourself.
 The game is built using HTML, CSS, JavaScript and [SweetAlert2](https://sweetalert2.github.io/) library.

 ## Logic Overview